celia-chamu/celia-Chamu/README.md

 Hi my name is Celia,

-I'm a fourth year Software Engineering at **University of California, Irvine** class of 2025 I'm open to new experiences either working front end or back end!
+I'm a fourth year Software Engineering at **University of California, Irvine** class of 2025.
+I'm open to new experiences either working front end or back end.
 I love to camp, and go hiking being out in nature, especially love stargazing!

 # What I'm up to: